MoonHighway/ai-for-js-devs/README.md

 # AI for JavaScript Developers

-This is a repo of materials for the React Server Components workshop taught by [Moon Highway](https://moonhighway.com).
+This is a repo of materials for the AI for JS Devs workshop taught by [Moon Highway](https://moonhighway.com).

 ## Instructor Info